jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 will map to the same `TRX_OFF` state.
 This simplify a lot the operation and implementation of the HAL.

+The 802.15.4 Radio HAL will never perform a state change if the user doesn't request it.
+The only exception is the "sleep" function (that sets the state to `TRX_OFF`).
+As expected, some functions of the radio HAL API require that the transceiver is in a specific state.

-Some functions of the radio API require that the transceiver is on a specific state.
-This does not only allow the usage of upper layers that require total control of the radio (OpenWSN) but also ensures that the radio is always in a well known state since the HAL won't perform any hidden state change.
+This does not only allow the usage of upper layers that require total control of the radio (OpenWSN) but also ensures that the radio is always in a well known state.
 It also avoid unnecessary state changes.

-For instance, functions to prepare and transmit packets require the radio to be in `TX_ON` state.

-The only exception is the "sleep" function (that sets the state to `TRX_OFF`).
-There might be some flags in the future to allow the radio to change to a well defined state after certain operations.
-E.g if the radio doesn't allow CSMA-CA but provides Auto CCA, the radio should try to send data as soon as possible.
-Some radios alreayd include this feature to automatically change to `TX_ON` after CCA without an explicit call to the function to set the transceiver state.

 ## 5.3 Prepare and transmit
-The Radio HAL defines separates the send procedure in preloading the frame buffer and triggering the transmissions start.
+Unlike `netdev`, the Radio HAL separates the send procedure in frame loading and triggering the transmissions start.
 This is required for MAC layers with timing contraints.
 (E.g TSCH mode of 802.15.4 MAC)

 It's expected that a proper "send" function is defined by a higher layer (for